elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-podsecuritypolicies.md

 To do so application developers should put together a Pod Security Policy to be evaluated and accepted by the platform administrator, which then can allow access to these privileges in a certain namespace for resources with a certain label.
 The format should be as follows:

+!!! elastisys "For Elastisys Managed Services Customers"

+    Please file a [service ticket](https://elastisys.atlassian.net/servicedesk/) and we will review and discuss your request for increased privileges.
+We will try to find a solution that works for you, but there is no guarantee that your request will be approved.

 ```yaml
 podSelectorLabels: # Must be provided